Finding Things

 ,.png

 or something else).
-How could you find a file with the name ‘plot’ but unknown suffix?Let’s assume that we can’t remember if our our output files are of type
+How could you find a file with the name ‘plot’ but unknown suffix?Let’s assume that we can’t remember if our output files are of type

 .jpg